FabienFerrero/SUCA/README.md

 # RAK3172 FIRMWARE UPDATE

 The RAK3172 module must be updated to support the latest features.
-The process for update can be found on this link : [RF210 RAK3172 firmware](https://github.com/XuanMinh201/RF210/tree/main)
+The process to update RAK3172 can be found on this link : [RF210 RAK3172 firmware](https://github.com/XuanMinh201/RF210/tree/main)

 # EXAMPLES